Skip to main content

 The purpose of this policy is to:

-• set out the trusts standards and expectations in respect of children visiting
+• set out the trust’s standards and expectations in respect of children visiting inpatient and residential units within the trust

-• provide guidance to staff on how to reach a decision regarding the appropriateness of such visits so that they have a clear understanding of their roles and responsibilities, the emphasis of which is on the importance of facilitating contact between children and their family and friends
+• provide guidance to colleagues on how to reach a decision regarding the appropriateness of such visits so that they have a clear understanding of their roles and responsibilities.
+The emphasis of which is on the importance of facilitating contact between children and their family and friends

 • reinforce the good practice required so that the needs and interests of children as well as patients are taken into account by:

-• formulating and implementing care plans in professional practice
+• formulating and implementing care plans or protection plans in professional practice

 • the provision of appropriate facilities for when children visit